 For boiling potatoes

-- Peel and roughly chop potatoes.
+- Peel and roughly chop the potatoes.

 - Cook in a pressure cooker by adding salt and water until 2 whistles.